-"Abs are made in the kitchen, not the gym"-Socrates
+"Abs are made in the kitchen, not the gym" - Socrates

 Okay, maybe not Socrates...but if you're in the fitness industry, chances are you've heard that theory more than once.
-I've been coaching/training others for 6+ years and I have yet to meet anyone who hasn't felt the benefit of proper nutrition.

 So you've got your TrueCoach clients rocking and rolling on their workouts, but what about the other 23 hours of the day?
-In this article i'll share some ways our coaches have leveraged the tools in TrueCoach to help provide their clients with nutrition programming and take on nutrition-only clients.
+In this article, we'll share some ways our coaches have leveraged the tools in TrueCoach to help provide their clients with nutrition programming and take on nutrition-only clients.
 Every coach is unique in their approach to nutrition coaching, so take the ideas you like and leave the rest!

 Nutrition Tracker for Daily Macros

 If you have your clients weigh and measure their food, this is the perfect foundation to understand your clients' eating habits.
 Our nutrition tracker allows you to see daily entries of your clients' macronutrient intake so you can see how compliant they are with the goals you've assigned them.

 You can see from the chart that overall, Jane is doing a great job of following her numbers.
 This makes it easy to see when your clients trend high or low on a specific macronutrient, so you can adjust a meal plan or make some suggestions as needed.